Everyone has a story to tell

 KaTHerine R. JOHNSTON

 Originally from Colorado, Katherine entered the state of Alaska in 1997.
-Attended high school in Kenai during which she showed great interest and talent for radio production and advertising.
+Attended high school in Kenai, AK during which she showed great interest and talent for radio production and advertising.
 Katherine hosted her own radio program and helped organize several events for local community organizations before relocating to Anchorage to attend the University of Alaska Anchorage.
 There she studied Journalism, Public Relations, and Disaster Management.
 Katherine also studied broadcast communications while working directly for the UAA Journalism Department.

 Photo by Brian Adams